 - Visit Waterbom Park our favourite Bali water park that we have visited 4 times

-- Head to Beachwalk Mall Bali and stop in at the Lego store.
+- Head to Beachwalk Mall Bali.
 Also check out the Beachwalk Cinema for a family movie together.

 - Get involved with the turtle release with Bali Sea Turtle Society near the Hardrock Hotel

 - Head to dinner at Bubba Gump Shrimp or Poppies Restaurant in Poppies Lane